CONSENSUS AVG

 Independent Fundamental Reassessment Model

-This model argues that J.P.
-Morgan and other institutions independently reassessed gold fundamentals in late January/early February 2026 and coincidentally arrived at similar bullish conclusions.
+This model argues that all four institutions independently reassessed gold fundamentals in late January 2026 and coincidentally arrived at similar bullish conclusions.
 The sequential timing is explained by different research cycle schedules, not cascade dynamics.
 Evidence: Central bank gold purchases did accelerate in Q4 2025, inflation remained elevated, and geopolitical tensions increased—all legitimate fundamental drivers.
+The different forecast types (year-end, bull-case, scenario) suggest independent methodologies rather than copying.

 Information Cascade Model